-A portfolio is a compilation of materials that exemplifies your beliefs, skills, qualifications, education, training and experiences.
+A portfolio is a compilation of academic and professional materials that exemplifies your beliefs, skills, qualifications, education, training, and experiences.
 It provides insight into your personality and work ethic.

-Choosing the most relevant experiences and putting them in an easily understood format will show an employer proof of your organizational, communication, and tangible career related skills.
+Choosing the most relevant academic and professional experiences and putting them in an easily understood format will show an employer proof of your organizational, communication, and tangible career-related skills.

 What should be included in my portfolio?

-Save everything you create and decide later what you want to include in your portfolio.
-These are some of the top items to include:
+First, save everything you create and decide later what you want to include in your portfolio.
+Some items may be more relevant to the work you’ll do in one position than another, so it helps to have a variety of samples.
+You can present your materials in your own creative style, and these are some of the top items to include:

 - Statement of Originality: A paragraph stating that this is your work and that it is confidential.
 It should also indicate if any parts of the portfolio should not be copied.

-- Work Philosophy: A brief description of your beliefs about yourself and the industry.
+- Work Philosophy: A brief description of your beliefs about yourself and the industry you hope to enter.

 - Works in Progress: List career-related projects or activities you are currently working on that would add to your list of skills and qualifications for that career field.

 - References: A list of three to five people who can verify your professional qualifications.
-Recommendations of professional references include faculty members, internship supervisors, employment supervisors and supervisors of other activities such as community service projects.
+Professional references may include faculty members, internship supervisors, employment supervisors and supervisors of other activities such as community service projects.